michaelgorkow/snowflake_cortex_agents_demo/use_cases/nesdata/README.md

 - **PureLife Sparkling**
 - **PureLife Flavoured**

+It also recognizes that the campaign is run between **June - August 2022** which it correctly translates into the right filter criteria for the SQL query.

 ### 2. Complex SQL Generation
-With the products identified from the documentation, the agent creates a sophisticated SQL query:
+With the products and campaign period identified from the PDF document, the agent creates a sophisticated SQL query:

 ```sql
 SELECT